 There are 2 kinds of high blood pressure, primary and secondary hypertension.

 In most cases of primary hypertension, the exact cause cannot be found.
 It tends to manifest over many years, but it is largely influenced by your lifestyle and diet.

-Secondary hypertension is the opposite – it refers to high blood pressure with a direct, identifiable cause.
+Secondary hypertension is the opposite – it refers to elevated blood pressure with a direct, identifiable cause.

-- Adrenal gland (hormone-producing glands situated on top of both kidneys) tumours
+- Adrenal gland (hormone-producing glands situated on top of both kidneys) tumors

 - Birth control medications

 - medicines like NSAIDs.